-- Contact a participating college or university – a list of colleges is provided in the Resources box above.
+- Contact a participating college or university – a list is provided in the Resources box.

-- Working with the college, complete and return the Employer Contract and Profile form and the Student Job Description as provided in the Forms section below to the participating college or university.
+- Complete and return the Employer Contract and Profile and the Student Job Description found in the Forms section below to the participating college or university.

 - Once the contract and job are approved, interview students with confirmed SWS eligibility.

-- Work directly with colleges to hire, train, and pay students for hours worked, submit timesheets to colleges for partial reimbursement of gross wages.
+- Work directly with the college Student Employment Administrator to hire, train, pay students for hours worked, and submit timesheets for partial reimbursement of gross wages.